Kin's Farm Market: History

-Kin's Farm Market was founded in 1983 by Kin Wah and Kin Hun Leung, who were at the time recent graduates of Vancouver Community College at an eight-foot table at the Granville Island market in Vancouver, British Columbia.
-Four years later, they opened their first retail location at Blundell Centre in Richmond, British Columbia, giving it the name Kin's Farm Market.
+Kin's Farm Market was founded in 1983 by Kin Wah and Kin Hun Leung, who were at the time recent graduates of Vancouver Community College, at an eight-foot table at the Granville Island market in Vancouver, British Columbia.
+Four years later, they opened their first retail location at Blundell Centre in Richmond, British Columbia, naming it Kin's Farm Market.
 Three years later, they opened a second store.
 By 2001, Kin's had opened a total of twelve stores, and by 2012 they had opened close to thirty.

-Kin's Farm Market and its employees organize and participate in a number of community events to promote healthy living and environmental awareness, including the Green Fighter program the Dirty Apron Team, and the BC Blueberry Festival.
-The company also contributes to environmental stewardship and medical research.
+Kin's Farm Market organize and participate in community events, including the Green Fighter program, the Dirty Apron Team, and the BC Blueberry Festival.
+The company has also raised funds for the David Suzuki Foundation and medical research.

-In 2013, The Georgia Straight magazine named Kin's Farm Market the best produce store in the British Columbia lower mainland area and given a Best of Vancouver Readers' Choice Award.
+In 2013, The Georgia Straight magazine named Kin's Farm Market the best produce store in the British Columbia lower mainland area, and the market was given a Best of Vancouver Readers' Choice Award.